hindman/optopus/README.md

 inspiration from, but does not fully adopt, the ideas motivating the text-driven parsers like Getopt::Euclid and docopt.
 Optopus treats the text primarily as a configuration syntax, not literal usage text.
-Naturally, it does provide a simple and flexible mechanism for that syntax to include blocks of literal text.
+Naturally, it does provide an easy mechanism for that syntax to include blocks of literal text.

 **Programmatic API for the rest**.
 To apply other configurations (defaults, conversion, validation, and various other details), Optopus builds on the strength of the API approach and adds some additional conveniences to keep the developer burden low.
-Although it is possible to configure some of those things via a text syntax, the approach has rapidly diminishing returns, because each feature addition requires increasingly baroque syntactic features.
-Optopus takes a hybrid approach to capitalize on the benefits of each configuration style.
+Although it is theoretically possible to configure some of those things via a text syntax, the approach has rapidly diminishing returns, because each feature addition requires increasingly baroque syntactic features.
+Optopus takes a hybrid approach, combining the benefits of each configuration style.

 Finally, it should be noted that all of the library's behaviors will be configurable via the API, including the grammar -- not merely to satisfy